Loading…

 11:40am CDT

-Teaching and Learning Collaborative: Strengthening System and Instructional Coherence Through High-Quality Instructional Materials (HQIM) and High-quality Professional Learning (HQPL)
+Teaching and Learning Collaborative - Part 1: Strengthening System and Instructional Coherence Through High-Quality Instructional Materials (HQIM) and High-quality Professional Learning (HQPL)

 Tuesday July 15, 2025 11:40am - 1:10pm CDT